Neo-Nazi scandal hits German elite military unit | DW | 01.12.2019

-The Bundeswehr strongly suspects that an officer in an elite military unit has ties to right-wing extremism following a monthslong probe.
+The Bundeswehr is set to suspend an officer in an elite military unit over suspected ties to right-wing extremism.
 Two other fellow soldiers have also been accused of flashing the Hitler salute.

 A new neo-Nazi scandal has erupted in the German military, this time in its Special Forces Command (KSK), according to the Bild am Sonntag newspaper.